 Bulethi Temple impresses through its beautiful architecture.
 Although the temple is closed and climbing is not allowed, I would recommend visiting it.

 If you were looking for the must see Bagan temples, I hope that my recommendations helped you.
-If you have any questions, let me know in the comments section below.
+For a full guide to help you plan your Myanmar trip, check out the Lonely Planet tips & tricks.

 May the travel bug bite you!